wdog/docker-laravel-8/README.md

 ### Use extings sources

-Copy your project into `.sources` folder
+Copy your project into `./source` folder

 ### Copy Environment